philipdaubmeier/GraphIoT/README.md

 ## Platform Support

-GraphIoT is compiled for .NET 5.0.
+GraphIoT is targeted for .NET 8.0 or higher.

 ## License